Philadelphia Weather: Timing Near-Record Cold And Maybe Even Some Snow

-PHILADELPHIA (CBS) — Near-record cold will be on hand as we start our weekend in the Delaware Valley.
-Temperatures will be in the 20s early Saturday morning, close to the record of 23 degrees set back in the 1970s.
+PHILADELPHIA (CBS) — Near-record cold was on hand as we started our weekend in the Delaware Valley.
+Temperatures were in the 20s early Saturday morning, close to the record of 23 degrees set back in the 1970s.

 But if you think that sounds bad, buckle up.
 Even colder air is on the way next week and it may be preceded by the chance to see some snow.